hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 Before we proceed we should discuss a few conventions.
 We use the expressions _gets_, _returns_, _searches_ with a precise meaning in the following (somewhat encyclopædic) section.

 - _gets_, means that the query already has the data readily available and the data is trivial.
 Use these queries at will;
 - _returns_, means that the query has the data readily available, just as with _gets_, but by contrast the data is not trivial.
-You can still use these queries, but should be mindful not to ask for more information than you need;
+You can still use these queries, but be mindful of the performance impact;
 - _searches_, differs from the above two.
-Data must be actively collected and neither the return type, nor the collection process are cheap.
-These queries should be used **extremely sparingly** regardless of whether they have a corresponding warning about data volume or not;
+Data must be actively collected and neither the return type, nor the collection process is cheap.
+Use with great care.

 Another convention that we follow is that the queries are provided with just one data type as input, and parameterised by the type of the output.
 We should take some time to explain how to interpret the data.